-2.5 Classical Administration of Wagfs: The Mutawallis, ^cUlama, and the Kadhi
+2.5 Classical Administration of Waqfs: The Mutawallis, cUlama, and the Kadhi

 Essentially, waqf is an autonomous enterprise managed by a mutawalli appointed by the endower upon its establishment.
-19 In the words of El Daly (2010:61), "[waqf] is an individual act seeking the consent of Allah or the consent of one's conscience, and their management remained subject to the choice of the endower by either taking over the nizara or by appointing a nazir."
-20 A mutawalli could be an individual(s) or a corporate body (Qureshi, 1990).
-21 Moreover, unless provided for in the endowment deed, "the founder has no legal capacity to dismiss an administrator formerly appointed by himself due to the fact that the beneficiaries' right to make use of the hubs is directly linked to the way it is managed" (Sanjuan, 2007:307).
-22 In case of eventualities, however, the kadhi could dismiss any mutawalli "guilty of wrongdoing either as a result of negligence or because he has squandered the revenues under his control" for the good of the waqf (Sanjuan, 2007:307; Hoexter, 1995).
+In the words of El Daly (2010: 61), "[waqf] is an individual act seeking the consent of Allah or the consent of one's conscience, and their management remained subject to the choice of the endower by either taking over the nizara or by appointing a nazir."
+A mutawalli could be an individual(s) or a corporate body (Qureshi 1990).
+Moreover, unless provided for in the endowment deed, "the founder has no legal capacity to dismiss an administrator formerly appointed by himself due to the fact that the beneficiaries' right to make use of the hubs is directly linked to the way it is managed" (Sanjuan 2007: 307).
+In case of eventualities, however, the kadhi could dismiss any mutawalli "guilty of wrongdoing either as a result of negligence or because he has squandered the revenues under his control" for the good of the waqf (Sanjuan 2007: 307; Hoexter 1995).

 It is expected that the mutawalli would be a mature person of sound mind and legally responsible, with the capacity to carry out the functions of the office with knowledge and experience.
-He must be 'adl (just), i.e. have an honorable record to preserve the waqf "and not to depart from the intentions of the founder or from any rule fixed by him as to the objects of the benefactions" (Qureshi, 1990:240).
-Like a manager of a commercial enterprise in the case of revenue-bearing waqf, the mutawalli is further empowered "to do all those acts which are reasonable and necessary for the protection and administration of the waqf properties under his supervision" (Qureshi, 1990:264).
-These include seeking to improve the income of the waqf
+He must be cadl (just), i.e. have an honorable record to preserve the waqf "and not to depart from the

-19 The title 'mutawalli' has several generic terms including nazir, qayyim, mushrif, wali, mubashir, muqaddam, and sahib alahbas which could either be used interchangeably or in reference to different capacities and duties to denote trusteeship.
+&lt;sup>24 The title 'mutawalli' has several generic terms including nazir, qayyim, mushrif, wali, mubashir, muqaddam, and sahibal-ahbas which could either be used interchangeably or in reference to different capacities and duties to denote trusteeship.
 See Makdisi, G. (1981).
-The Rise of Colleges, op. cit., pp.45-48; Sanjuan, A. (2007).
-Till God Inherits the Earth, op. cit., pp.268; 297; 327-336.
+The Rise of Colleges, op. cit., pp. 45-48; Sanjuan, A. (2007).
+Till God Inherits the Earth, op. cit., pp. 268; 297; 327-336.

-^{327-336.}The endower of a waqf, except under the Malik madhhab could as well become a mutawalli of his waqf and merely an administrator without legal ownership of the property.
-This makes mutawallis to be of two types: by inheritance rights (al-nazir bi^cl-asala) and by stipulation (al-nazir al-mashrut) i.e. not a legal heir of the endower.
+&lt;sup>25 The endower of a waqf, except under the Malik madhhab could as well become a mutawalli of his waqf and merely an administrator without legal ownership of the property.
+This makes mutawallis to be of two types: by inheritance rights (al-nazir bicl-asala) and by stipulation (al-nazir al-mashrut) i.e. not a legal heir of the endower.
 See Makdisi, G. (1981).
-The Rise of Colleges, op. cit., pp.54-55.
+The Rise of Colleges, op. cit., pp. 54-55.